-- Operating systems Emulator- Apple provides emulators for iPhones, Microsoft for Windows phones and Google Android phones
+- Operating systems Emulator- Apple provides emulators for iPhones, Microsoft for Windows phones, and Google Android phones

 i.
-Mobile Phone Emulator – Used to test handsets like iPhone, Blackberry, HTC, Samsung etc.
+Mobile Phone Emulator: Used to test handsets like iPhone, Blackberry, HTC, Samsung, etc.

 iii.
-Responsivepx – It checks the responses of the web pages, appearances, and functionality of the websites.
+Responsivepx: It checks the responses of the web pages, appearances, and functionality of the websites.

 3) After a satisfactory level of development is complete for the mobile app, you could move to test on the physical devices for more real-life scenarios based testing.

-- Backup and recovery- Cloud computing automatically takes back up of your data from remote location making recovery and restoring of data easily.
+- Backup and recovery- Cloud computing automatically takes back up of your data from a remote location making recovery and restoring of data easily.
 And also, the storage capacity is unlimited.

 - Clouds can be accessed from different devices and anywhere.